fluendo/cerbero/docs/fridge.md

 Apart from the environment hash, a hash is generated per recipe to allow having different versions.
-The recipe hash is taken from a checksum of all the files involving it (the recipe itself + patches) and the version that it's using.
-For recipes using a git repo as its source, that means the commit it's based upon.
+The recipe hash is taken from a checksum of all the files involving it (the recipe itself + patches), the version that it's using and in case `strict_recipe_checksum` is set to True, also all its parent classes and dependencies checksums.
+For recipes using a git repo as its source, their version includes the commit it's based upon.

+This is a comprehensive list that shows the changes that affect the package
+name:

+* The recipe content
+* Any of the patches' content, or a new one is added
+* The commit hash a recipe is pointing to
+* If `strict_recipe_checksum=True`
+  * Any of the non-builtin parent's classes of the recipe
+  * Any of the recipe dependencies

 # What is packaged